1ntEgr8/lexically_scoped/blog/posts/implementing_flatmap_in_rust.md

 Not too long ago I happened to watch [@jonhoo](https://www.youtube.com/channel/UC_iD0xppBwwsrM9DegC5cQQ)'s Crust of Rust [stream on iterators](https://www.youtube.com/watch?v=yozQ9C69pNs).
 He implemented the standard library function {% anchored-code "flatten" "https://doc.rust-lang.org/std/iter/trait.Iterator.html#method.flatten" %} and along the way explained bits and pieces of Rust's trait system.
 In the stream, he recommends implementing {% anchored-code "flat_map" "https://doc.rust-lang.org/std/iter/trait.Iterator.html#method.flat_map" %} as a way to better understand traits.
 So, here we are!

 First let's try to understand what `flat_map` is and why it's useful.
 Then I'll show you how I implemented it, explaining my thought process along the way.
-Finally, I'll leave you a bonus exercise to solidify your understanding.
 I'm assuming that you've coded in Rust before and are familiar with iterators and traits.

 ## What in the world is `flat_map`?